 Written assignments are due at the specified date/time.
-Turn-it-In is enabled, and plagiarism will be caught- so please assure that you are following the APA citation forms and NASW ethics.
-Late papers/assignments/exams will be accepted only in very unusual and compelling circumstances and only if cleared with the Instructor in advance.
-No opportunities for make-ups will be granted unless the student provides written documentation of extenuating circumstances.
+Turn-it-In is enabled, and plagiarism will be caught- so please ensure that you follow the APA citation forms and NASW ethics.
+Late papers/assignments/exams will be accepted only in unusual and compelling circumstances and if cleared with the instructor in advance.
+No make-up opportunities will be granted unless the student provides written documentation of extenuating events.
 Late papers/assignments not arranged in advance may receive a grade of zero (0.0).
 In this era of technology, technical difficulties are not deemed a compelling reason for the late submission of assignments.
-A failure on any assignment may make it difficult to successfully complete the course.
+A failure on any assignment may make it challenging to complete the course successfully.

-Please be advised that waiting until the last minute to complete and/or submit an assignment (hard copy or electronic) may leave you vulnerable to technical problems, possibly resulting in a failing grade for that assignment (and possibly the course).
-It can take up to approximately 15 minutes for a submitted assignment to be uploaded and time-stamped in Canvas (items are not immediately uploaded).
-Thus, plan to submit well before the actual time due as the Instructor will use only the verified documentation/time-stamp (Eastern Time/E.T.) in Canvas and not the time that students say they submitted
+Please be advised that waiting until the last minute to complete and submit an assignment (hard copy or electronic) may leave you vulnerable to technical problems, resulting in a failing grade for that assignment (and the course).
+It can take approximately 15 minutes for a submitted assignment to be uploaded and time-stamped in Canvas (items need to be uploaded).
+Thus, plan to submit well before the due time as the instructor will use only the verified documentation/timestamp (Eastern Time/E.T.) in Canvas instead of when students submit.

-Unless otherwise specified by the Instructor, written assignments must be typed, double spaced, using one-inch margins, 12-point font, numbered pages, formal English, and the American Psychological Association (7th ed.) style of documentation and referencing.
-You may refer to yourself in the first person ("I" is ok), and you should try to avoid passive voice.
-Typographical errors, poor grammar or syntax, misspelling, incorrect word choice, poor organization, and other problems that impede communication clarity will result in lower grades.
+Unless otherwise specified by the instructor, written assignments must be typed, double-spaced, using one-inch margins, 12-point font, numbered pages, formal English, and the American.
+Psychological Association (7th ed.) style of documentation and referencing.
+You may refer to yourself in the first person ("I" is okay), and you should try to avoid passive voice.
+Typographical errors, poor grammar or syntax, misspellings, incorrect word choice, poor organization, and other problems that impede communication clarity will result in lower grades.
 Students who fail to follow instructions will be penalized.
-Plagiarism, cheating, sabotage, or any other violation of academic or professional standards for ethical behavior will not be tolerated and will fail the assignment and course.
-All assignments for this class must reflect social work values and ethics, including awareness of diversity issues and economic and social (in)justice.
+Plagiarism, cheating, sabotage, or any other violation of academic or professional standards for ethical behavior will not be tolerated, and you will fail the assignment and course.
+All assignments for this class must reflect social work values and ethics, including awareness of diversity issues and economic and social injustice.

 For all Assignments, appropriate citation of the text readings is required.
 Our texts are edited volumes.
-Therefore, a typical citation format will be:
+Therefore, a typical citation format will be as follows:

 Rolland, J. S. (2019).
 Families, health, and illness.
-In S. Gehlert & T. A. Browne (Eds.), Handbook of health social work (3rd edition), (pp. 331-357).
+In S. Gehlert & T. A. Browne (Eds.), Handbook of Health Social Work (3rd edition), (pp. 331-357).
 John Wiley & Sons, Inc.